AdaCore/why3/doc/api.rst

    :end-before: END{code1}

-The debugging flags mentioned in :numref:`sec.runwithinferloop` can be enabled using the API as follows:
+The debugging flags mentioned in :numref:`sec.runwithinferloop` can be enabled using the API as follows (the line(s) corresponding to the desired flag(s) should be uncommented).

 .. literalinclude:: ../examples/use_api/mlw_tree1.ml
    :language: ocaml